ADN/RN (Associate Degree Nursing)

 This educational program builds on the vocational knowledge and experience of the licensed practical nurse.
 The program is designed to provide the licensed practical nurse with a method to complete an associate of science degree in nursing and be eligible to take the State of Florida NCLEX-RN exam.

-The program is nine (9) quarter long comprising of six (6) general and pre-requisite courses, six (6) pre-requisite courses and twelve (12) professional nursing courses totaling 109 quarter hours.
+The program is nine (9) Semester long comprising of six (6) general and pre-requisite courses, six (6) pre-requisite courses and twelve (12) professional nursing courses totaling 109 Semester hours.
 This translates to 820 clock hours of didactic instruction, 100 clock hours of supervised laboratory experience and 630 clock hours of supervised clinical experience for a total of 1550 clock hours.

 Areas of study include nursing values and roles, fundamental nursing concepts and techniques, adult health nursing, gerontology nursing, mental health nursing, gynecology, obstetrics and pediatrics nursing, community health concepts, medical and surgical nursing and pharmacology, with nutrition integrated throughout the program.